-Several meteor showers are visible in November: the Orionids, the Southern and Northern Taurids, the Leonids and the alpha Monocerotids.
+Several meteor showers are visible in November: the Orionids, the Southern and Northern Taurids, the Leonids and the alpha-Monocerotids.
 The Orionids, which peaked in October, are active until the 7th of November.
-The Northern and Southern Taurids are active from the 1st of October until the 25th of November, with peak rates on the 12th (N) and 5th (S) of November respectively.
-The Leonids are active from the 12th to the 21st of November, peaking on the 17th of November, peaking on the 25th of November, peaking on the 21st.
+The Northern Taurids are active from the 20th of October until the 10th of December, with the peak rate on the 12th of November.
+The Southern Taurids are active from the 20th of September until the 20th of November, peaking on the 5th of November.
+The Leonids are active from the 6th to the 30th of November, peaking on the 17th of November.
+The alpha-Monocerotids are active from the 15th until the 25th of November peaking on the 21st.

-To observe the alpha Monocerotids, look east north-east near the constellation of Monoceros for the alpha Monocerotids radiant (the area on the sky from which the meteors seem to originate from.
+To observe the alpha-Monocerotids, look east north-east near the constellation of Monoceros for the alpha-Monocerotids radiant (the area on the sky from which the meteors seem to originate).
 The best time to view the alpha Monocerotids is from around 23h00 to 04h00.
 They are very fast with some quite bright meteors.
-You should be able to see up to 5 streaks an hour during the peak on the night of the 21st/22nd.
+You should be able to see a few streaks an hour during the peak on the night of the 21st/22nd.
 To view the Taurids, look towards the constellation Taurus for the radiant.
 The best time to view the showers is from 21h30 to 03h30 on the nights of the 5th/6th (Southern) and 12th/13th (Northern) November.
-They are slow moving meteor showers and at their peaks, around 5 meteors per hour are predicted.
+They are slow-moving meteor showers and at their peaks around 5 meteors per hour are predicted.
 To view the Leonids, look north-east towards the constellation Leo for the Leonids radiant.
-The best time to view the leonids shower is from around 03h00 to 04h00.
-Around 5-10 streaks per hour are expected at the peak of the shower on the night of the 17/18th of November.
+The best time to view the Leonids shower is from around 03h00 to 04h00.
+Around 10 streaks per hour are expected at the peak of the shower on the night of the 17/18th November.